 Each year, we admit 10-12 students into the doctoral program.
 Applications for graduate admission are handled through the Graduate School.
 All students must now apply online.
 You may begin this process, and see instructions and other information about doing so, by clicking on the following: apply online

-Completed Doctoral applications for admission and financial assistance, along with all required supporting material, must be postmarked/submitted/received by January 15 (click here for further information on financial aid).
+Completed Doctoral program applications for admission and financial assistance, along with all required supporting material, must be postmarked/submitted/received by January 15 (click here for further information on financial aid).
 Students are admitted only in the spring for study beginning in the fall.
 Students are admitted for part-time study, though we have found that a high percentage of students who pursue doctoral study on a part-time basis do not complete the program.

 We expect all applicants to have at least a bachelor’s degree in history or a degree in a closely related field with a substantial amount of coursework in history and a strong record of undergraduate achievement.
 In special cases, students who do not have a bachelor’s degree in history or whose GPA does not meet the requirements stated above may be admitted on a provisional basis for M.A. study only.